AvengersOfAutomations/ansible-role-haproxy/README.md

 ## Roles Variables

 ### Install and Configure Option
-choose which tools install on your host
+Choose which tools install on your host

 ```yaml
 docker: true